 In the absence of policies, global warming is expected to reach 4.1°C – 4.8°C above pre-industrial by the end of the century.
 The emissions that drive this warming are often called Baseline scenarios (‘Baselines’ in the above figure) and are taken from the IPCC AR5 Working Group III.
-Current policies presently in place around the world are projected to reduce baseline emissions and result in about 3.0°C1 warming above pre-industrial levels.
-The unconditional pledges and targets that governments have made, including NDCs and some long-term targets2 as of September 2020, would limit warming to about 2.8°C3 above pre-industrial levels, or in probabilistic terms, likely (66% or greater chance) limit warming below 3.0°C. Warming estimates have fallen by 0.1-0.2°C compared to the CAT’s September 2020 update due to improvements in our methodology and updated older long-term targets used in our assessment and not because of any major scaling-up of climate action.
+Current policies presently in place around the world are projected to reduce baseline emissions and result in about 2.9°C1 warming above pre-industrial levels.
+The unconditional pledges and targets that governments have made, including NDCs and some long-term targets2 as of September 2020, would limit warming to about 2.7°C3 above pre-industrial levels, or in probabilistic terms, likely (66% or greater chance) limit warming below 2.9°C. Warming estimates have fallen by 0.1°C compared to the CAT’s September 2020 update due to improvements in our methodology and updated older long-term targets used in our assessment and not because of any major scaling-up of climate action.

 There remains a substantial gap between what governments have promised to do and the total level of actions they have undertaken to date.
 Furthermore, both the current policy and pledge trajectories lie well above emissions pathways consistent with the Paris Agreement long-term temperature goal.

 Evaluating progress towards the Paris Agreement